BitcoinDesign/Guide/guide/contribute/formatting.md

 ### Footnotes

-With footnotes you can add notes and references without them appearing on page.
+With footnotes you can add notes and references without them interrupting your text flow, instead appearing at the bottom of the page.

 ```markdown
 Here's a simple footnote[^1]